ABOUT THE TOURNAMENT

 The Homestay program is available at no charge for international teams outside Canada.

-The tournament is open to all international teams and US teams that are official members of a USSF affiliate organization such as US Club Soccer or US Youth Soccer.
-All players must be officially registered members of your club.
+The tournament is open to all international teams and US teams and players that are official members of a US Soccer affiliate organization such as US Club Soccer or US Youth Soccer.

-Teams will play a minimum of 3 full group/bracket games Wednesday through Friday.
+Teams will play a minimum of 3 group/bracket games Wednesday through Friday.
 Quarter final and semi final games take place on Saturday.
 Finals are played on Sunday.

 College coaches from across the United States consider the Dallas International Girls Cup as one of North America’s premier tournaments and an opportunity to scout top prospects competing at world class levels.
 In 2022 more than 100 college soccer coaches came to the Dallas International Girls Cup.

 Accommodations & Local Transportation

 All accepted/participating teams from the U.S. and Canada are required to book rooms at one of the designated Dallas International Girls Cup hotels excluding the local Dallas teams.
 Click here for more information and to book rooms at one of the tournament hotels.
 All teams are responsible for their own transprotation during the tournament, including airport transfers, except for international teams doing a homestay program.
 Click here for more informatoin on bus or van rental during the tournament.

 Team Registration/Check In Process